appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/emailinput.md

 Options:

 - **Single-line text**: Accepts a single line of text, such as names or titles.
 Additional text beyond one line is not displayed.
+See [Input widget]( /AI-assistants/reference/input )
 - **Multi-line text**: Allows multiple lines of text, ideal for longer entries like comments or descriptions.
+See [Multi-line text widget]( /AI-assistants/reference/multilineInput )
 - **Number**: Accepts only numeric values.
+See [Number widget]( /AI-assistants/reference/number-input )
 - **Password**: Masks input for sensitive information such as passwords or pins.
+See [Password widget]( /AI-assistants/reference/password-input )
 - **Email**: Validates and accepts text in email format.
 - **Phone number**: Accepts phone numbers, often formatted with country code and dashes.
+See [Phone number widget]( /AI-assistants/reference/phone-input )
 - **Currency**: Accepts numeric input displayed in currency format.
+See [Currency widget]( /AI-assistants/reference/currency-input )
 - **Date**: Accepts date input, with a datepicker for selection.
+See [Date widget]( /AI-assistants/reference/date )

 </dd>